x-board/x-board-protocol/docs/basics.md

 An I2C Master calls the board in one of the following ways:

     START Write (message) STOP
-    START Write (message) START Read 1 byte START Read x bytes STOP
+    START Write (message) START Read length START Read length bytes STOP

 The first variant is for when the client doesn't expect an answer.
 The second is for the case where the client does expect an answer.
 The first read retrieves the length of the response, the second read retrieves the response itself and will be as long as the value read earlier.
-There may be a way to designate a length that is higher than 255 in a process that takes multiple reads.
-However, that hasn't been defined yet, but we can state that for the moment `EF`, `DF` and`FF` aren't a valid length.
+The length is typically one byte, but when the length is higher than 252 (`DF`, `EF`, and `FF` aren't valid values) it uses multiple bytes.
+See [Lengths](#lengths) for how this works exactly.

 When a message doesn't have a response and the client does ask for one, the board should simply respond with a length of zero.
 It's also valid for the client not